Last updated: October 21, 2024

-Navigating the highways of California’s business landscape requires more than just a roadmap—it demands a thorough understanding of mileage reimbursement laws.
-Whether you’re an employer compensating staff for business travel or a self-employed professional managing your vehicle expenses, understanding the nuances of California mileage reimbursement is crucial.
-Strap in and prepare for a journey through the legal landscapes and practicalities of mileage reimbursement in the Golden State, ensuring you and your business stay compliant and efficient.
+Navigating the highways of California’s business landscape requires more than just a roadmap.
+It demands a thorough understanding of local mileage reimbursement laws.
+It doesn’t matter if you’re an employer or self-employed.
+Strap in and prepare for a journey through the legal landscapes and practicalities of mileage write-offs in the Golden State.
+By the end, you will know how to ensure you and your business stay compliant and efficient.

 Federal and California Mileage Reimbursement Law and Guidelines

-In the sunny state of California, both federal and state guidelines dictate how mileage reimbursement should be handled.
+In the sunny state of California, both federal and state guidelines dictate mileage reimbursement.
 This process is not just a courtesy but a legal requirement in many scenarios.
-In the state of California, employers must compensate employees for the business use of personal vehicles.
-Here, the Internal Revenue Service (IRS) sets baseline rates annually, which serve as a benchmark for reimbursement calculations.
+In the state of California, employees must be compensated for using their personal vehicles for business.
+Here, the Internal Revenue Service (IRS) sets baseline rates annually.
+These numbers serve as a benchmark for reimbursement calculations.

 Rules in California for Mileage Reimbursement

-California’s approach to mileage reimbursement is unique because it insists on fair compensation for employees, although paying the IRS mileage rate is not required by law.
-The California Labor Code Section 2802(a) obligates employers to cover all necessary expenses incurred by employees as a direct consequence of discharging job duties.
+California’s approach to mileage reimbursement is unique.
+This is because it insists that employers have fair mileage reimbursement policies.
+Although, paying the IRS mileage rate is not required by law.
+The California Labor Code Section 2802(a) obligates employers to cover all necessary expenses of employees incurred during their jobs.

 What Does the IRS Mileage Rate Mean?

-The IRS mileage reimbursement rate is a guideline that simplifies expense calculations for businesses and self-employed individuals.
-The rate is a set amount per mile that covers not only gas but also vehicle depreciation, insurance, fuel, repairs, and other vehicle-related costs for business, medical, charity, and moving for active military members.
-To calculate your mileage reimbursements, you simply need to multiply the standard mileage rate by the number of business miles taken.
+The IRS mileage reimbursement rate simplifies expense calculations for businesses and self-employed individuals.
+The rate is a set amount per mile that covers most vehicle-related expenses for work, medical, or charity trips.
+This covers gas, vehicle depreciation, insurance, fuel, repairs and more.
+To calculate your mileage deductions, you simply need to multiply the standard mileage rate by the number of miles taken.

-For 2023, the IRS set the business mileage reimbursement rate at 65.5 cents per mile.
-The IRS also announced its current mileage rate, which is 67 cents per mile for business purposes in the year 2024.
+The IRS announced its mileage rate for 2024, which is 67 cents per mile for business purposes.
 For medical purposes and moving for active military members, this amount is 22 cents per mile, and for charity purposes, it is 14 cents per mile in 2024.

 Mileage Reimbursement of Employees

-California’s robust employment laws ensure that workers are fairly reimbursed for the business use of their personal vehicles.
-Understanding the nuances of these laws can help both employers and employees navigate the requirements successfully.
+California’s robust employment laws ensure that workers are fairly reimbursed for using their cars for work.
+Understanding these laws can help both employers and employees oblige the requirements successfully.

 Mandatory Reimbursement

-In California, mileage reimbursement isn’t just a perk—it’s a mandate.
-Employers must compensate employees for any personal vehicle use that occurs during the execution of their work-related duties.
+In California, mileage refund isn’t just a perk—it’s a mandate.
+Employers must compensate employees for any personal vehicle use that occurs during work.

 The Four Ways of Employee Reimbursement in California

-1. Lump-sum payments: Employers have the option to give a set amount regularly, but at least quarterly, regardless of actual expenses and miles driven.
-This is often referred to as a car allowance or a “per diem”.
+Employers have the option to give a set amount regularly, but at least quarterly, regardless of actual expenses and miles driven.
+This is often referred to as a car allowance or a “per diem”. - Actual mileage:

-2. Actual mileage: Reimbursement based on the actual miles driven, using the IRS rate, or at a different rate set by employers.
-If they choose to reimburse at a higher rate than the standard IRS rate, the additional mileage compensation will be taxed as income.
+Reimbursement based on the actual miles driven, using the IRS rate, or at a different rate set by employers.
+If they choose to reimburse at a higher rate than the standard IRS rate, the additional mileage compensation will be taxed as income. - Actual expenses:

 Duties of Employers and Employees

 Setting the type of reimbursement, overseeing and collecting accurate expense or mileage logs, and handling tax implications are all critical.
-Employers must provide clear guidelines and systems for logging miles and must report to the IRS, while employees need to maintain accurate records and submit their expenses to their supervisors promptly.
+Employers must provide clear guidelines and systems for logging miles and must report to the IRS.
+On the other hand, employees need to maintain accurate records and submit them to their supervisors promptly.

 Mileage Reimbursement for the Self-employed

-For those running their own business in California, mileage reimbursement takes on a different form, primarily affecting tax filings.
+For those running their own business in California, mileage reimbursement takes on a different form.

 Standard Mileage vs. Actual Expense Method

-Self-employed individuals can choose between the standard mileage rate and actual expenses for vehicle operation deductions.
-The standard mileage rate offers simplicity, while the actual expense method can provide larger deductions if substantial vehicle expenses are documented.
+Self-employed individuals can choose between the standard mileage rate and actual expense mileage reimbursement methods.
+The former offers simplicity, while the latter can provide larger deductions if substantial vehicle expenses are documented.

 Duties with Quarterly Payments for “1099 workers”